cmayron/Legal-Calculus/README.md

 ⸻

+**Chief Complaint + Factual Anchor**

+LCES begins with two inputs: a chief complaint and a factual anchor.

+The chief complaint identifies the live legal or procedural problem.
+The factual anchor identifies the concrete item that gives that problem legal significance.

+A factual anchor may be a document, order, filing, email, transcript excerpt, record entry, event, or other specific fact tied to the issue.

+This keeps analysis grounded in something concrete, citable, and capable of being preserved in the record.

+Without a factual anchor, analysis drifts.
+With one, the record begins.

 📚 THE SIX CALCULI OF LCES
 *Foundation Architecture of the Legal Calculus Educational System (LCES) ** The Legal Calculus Educational System is built on six interlocking calculi.